colindaven/awesome-pangenomes/README.md

 * [Chrom_mini_graph](https://github.com/gaojunxuan/chrom_mini_graph) Generate and map reads onto a coloured minimizer pangenome graph
 * [GET_PANGENES](https://github.com/Ensembl/plant-scripts/tree/master/pangenes) Perl scripts used by the Ensembl Plants team for pangenomics
 * [impg](https://github.com/ekg/impg) Create an implicit pangenome graph for a homologous target region, then use output bed files to extract sequences for PGGB etc.
-* [MGRgraph](https://github.com/LeilyR/Multi-genome-Reference) An Algorithm to Build a Multi-genome Reference
+* [MGRgraph](https://github.com/LeilyR/Multi-genome-Reference) An Algorithm to Build a Multi-genome Reference (warning - last updated 2018)

 # Short read alignment to a pangenome graph